udaykiran712/Weather-Dashboard/my-app/README.md

 To Convert into Fahrenheit(&deg;F) A Toggle button is provided to change from Celcius To Fahrenheit and Vice Versa.

 --> All the details in Weather Forecast like high Temp, Low Temp are calculated at the end of the particular day.
-The Current Weather is calculated approxiamately to the nearest TimeStamp provided by the openweathermap.
+The Current Weather is calculated approximately to the nearest TimeStamp provided by the openweathermap.